yegor256/qulice/README.md

 </build>
 ```

-Then, make sure you have the JDK binaries (including the Java compiler `javac`)
-accessible from your `PATH` environment variable (e.g. if you have JDK 1.8.0
-installed in Windows your PATH should contain something like `C:\Program
-Files\Java\jdk1.8.0\bin`).

-Also remember that we support Maven version >= 3.1.0.
+Also remember that we support Maven 3.1+.

 The path to license has to be declared in the following format:
 `file:${basedir}/LICENSE.txt`, it's the default value, one can use any full path